Edwards-R/understanding_docs/Next thing/notes.md

 Understandings are designed to be modular in taxonomic and geographic scope, as well as being non-exclusive in application.
 All Understandings are constructed on the backbone of taxonomic types.
 If two Understandings systems are utilising the same backbone of taxonomic types, translation of information between any number of Understandings systems is precise and painless.
 Utilising a singular backbone ensures that Understandings are compliant with the International Commission of Biological Nomenclature and International Commission of Zoological Nomenclature.

 > As of right now, the system has not been tested on other biological domains.
 There are no reasons why Understandings would fail when applied to these other domains, but this document will only cover known and tested application of Understandings.
+>
+## What is an Understanding?
+An Understanding refers to a particular interpretation of a taxonomic work.
+The core idea has been in use for many years, particularly in situations where taxonomists must differentiate between multiple interpretations of the same taxon.
+For example, a taxonomist may talk about 'X sensu author'(*sense of*) or 'X auct nec' (*of other authors*).
+These are all variations on the theme of finding a way to talk about multiple interpretations of the same work.
+Understandings are a codified version of the same idea, with added functionality to ensure longevity and maintain the greatest taxonomic precision possible.

+### How to write Understandings
+Understandings come with a default method of being written, though it is anticipated that other formats will develop as more users test the system and identify deficiencies.
+The default format is called the 'iso format', short for 'In the Sense Of'.
+Written down, a iso-format Understanding is composed of:

+`Name: iso.
+Author: Year: Version`

+The author and year refer to the interpretation being referenced.
+When read aloud, it is often useful to say the full text 'in the sense of' rather than the abbreviation.
+Doing so will allow people who are not familiar with Understanding, yet are familiar with taxonomy, to fully understand the intent.
+For example, `Andrena scottica: iso.
+Else & Edwards: 2018` can be read as 'Andrena scottica in the sense of Else & Edwards, 2018'.

+The name can be a singular entry e.g. `Bombus` or a binomial e.g. `Bombus lucorum`.
+The most common use of Understandings in the BWARS system, by far, are binomial Understandings e.g.
+`Bombus lucorum: iso.
+Murray et al: 2008`.

+## An archival format
+> Archival formats are formats designed to store information accurately for long periods of time.
+Understandings are an archival format for biological nomenclature which use a form of version control to operate.
+Within an Understanding system, any member Understanding may be interrogated to find out which currently valid types are contained within that Understanding.
+As information and knowledge surrounding taxa changes, the Understanding system ensures that nomenclatural changes are applied to member Understandings with the least amount of effort and intervention possible.

+> It should be noted that there are a great many situations where it will take the redetermination of a specimen (or voucher of a specimen) in order to arrive at a modern single-type interpretation.
+In such situations, the Understandings system will return the collection of *potential* member types.

 ## Nomenclature/Taxonomic disjunction
+Understandings may generated when a a type is modified, or in the event of a nomenclatural disjunction.
 A nomenclatural disjunction occurs when research determines that the interpretation of a given taxon must change.
 The change does not have to be global, a disjunction may occur within in a limited geographic scope.
 Disjunctions are typically most evident when a taxon is split.
 In such a case, there exists data labelled with a name which has the potential to refer to multiple taxa, without further modification or interpretation.

 ### Example
 > This section references '*Cryptic species diversity in a widespread bumble bee complex revealed using mitochondrial DNA RFLPs*' by Murray et al., 2008.
 DOI: `10.1007/s10592-007-9394-z`